 In theory, investors believe they should buy when prices are low but rising and sell when prices are high but falling.
-However, to time the market perfectly, you have to be successful twice: once when you buy and then again when you sell.
+However, when it comes to stock market timing, you must successful twice: Once when you buy and then again when you sell.
 Getting the timing right on both ends is doubly difficult.
-Plus, every time you trade, you incur costs such as brokerage fees and taxes, which can quickly reduce any additional returns you’ve gained on both the purchase and the sale.
+Plus, every time you trade, you incur brokerage fees and taxes, which can quickly reduce any additional returns you’ve gained on both the purchase and the sale.

-The U.S. stock market volatility can be intimidating — but history shows the market has been able to recover from declines and still provide investors with a positive return on long-term investments.
+The U.S. stock market volatility can be intimidating — and while past performance is not a guarantee of future returns — history shows the market has been able to recover from declines and still provide investors with a positive return on long-term investments.
 In fact, over the past 35 years, the market has posted a positive annual return in nearly eight out of every 10 years.1

-For most investors, a buy-and-hold strategy can result in quicker loss recuperation, even after a bear market when a major index like the S&P 500 falls by more than 20 percent from its recent high.
+For most investors, a buy-and-hold strategy can result in quicker loss recuperation, even after a bear market when a major index like the S&P 500 falls by more than 20% from its recent high.

-Here’s an example.
-Imagine you invested $1,000 in the S&P 500 on January 1, 2008.
-That year, the S&P 500 lost 37 percent of its value.2 So, at the end of 2008, your investment was worth $630.
-Consider the differing outcomes depending on whether you used a buy-and-hold strategy or chose to reinvest $630 into a savings account with a 3 percent interest rate, compounded monthly.
+As an example, let’s say you invested $1,000 in the S&P 500 on January 1, 2008.
+That year, the S&P 500 lost 37% of its value.2 At the end of 2008, your investment was worth $630.
+Consider the differing outcomes depending on whether you used a buy-and-hold strategy or chose to reinvest $630 into a savings account with a 3% interest rate, compounded monthly.

-A buy-and-hold strategy can also help investors take advantage of compounding.
-While past performance is not a guarantee of future returns, the S&P 500’s inflation-adjusted average annual return is about 7 percent.3 This means, on average, the index’s value is 7 percent higher at the end of the year than it was at the beginning.
-These gains accumulate over time and can provide an advantage to those who start investing early.
+A buy-and-hold strategy can also help investors take advantage of compound interest.
+While past performance is not a guarantee of future returns, the S&P 500’s inflation-adjusted annual average return on investment is about 7%.3 This means, on average, the index’s value is 7% higher at the end of the year than it was at the beginning.
+These gains accumulate over time and can provide an advantage to those who start long-term investing early.

 Investors often try to wait for the “right” time to start putting money into the stock market.
-But the longer they delay their investing, the longer they’re missing out on company dividends.
+But the longer they delay their investing, the longer they miss out on company dividends.

-Dividends are not to be underestimated.
-These individual payouts might seem small — especially when you’ve been investing for only a few years — but more than 40 percent of the historical gains in the S&P 500 have come from dividends.2
+Don’t underestimate dividends.
+These individual payouts might seem small, especially when you’ve been investing for only a few years, but more than 40% of gains in the S&P 500 have come from dividends.2

-As an investor, you can choose to cash in your dividends as soon as they’re available, or you can opt to reinvest your dividends back into the market, manually or automatically.
+As a stock market investor, you can choose to cash in your dividends as soon as they’re available, or you can opt to reinvest your dividends back into the market, manually or automatically.

 Automatic dividend reinvestment expands your portfolio with minimal effort on your part.
 As you reinvest your dividend payouts, you’ll purchase additional shares that earn additional dividends.
 In other words, dividend reinvestment can help you leverage the magic of compound returns.
 Accumulating dividends can add significant value to your portfolio.